algosup/2022-2023-project-2-santa-time-Project-6-group/documents/functional.md

 The project is a website because we need it to be fast.
 We don't want the users to lose their time by downloading an application.

-We will have a subdomain owned by ALGOSUP named santaclock.
+We will have a subdomain owned by ALGOSUP[^algosup] named santaclock.

 <br>